trannammai/Simulation-of-Indirect-Election-Game/README.md

 How to simulate the choice of a voter:
 • case IC: a voter of the country chooses his candidate according to a Bernoulli of parameter p = 1/2.
-• IAC case ∗: in each state k (k = 1, ..., 4), an elector chooses his candidate according to a Bernoulli of pk parameter, where each pk is simulated according to a Uniform law [0, 1].
+• IAC case ∗: in each state k (k = 1, ..., 4), an elector chooses his candidate according to a Bernoulli of pk parameter, where each pk is simulated according to a Uniform law [0,1].

-Note: here, we are more interested in knowing the number of voters who voted D or R inside of a state.
-Thus, rather than simulating in each state nk Bernoulli, we can directly simulate the number of people who voted for D using a Binomial parameter (nk, pk) (rbinom () function) where pk depends on the above model.
+Note: here, I am more interested in knowing the number of voters who voted D or R inside of a state.
+Thus, rather than simulating in each state nk Bernoulli, I can directly simulate the number of people who voted for D using a Binomial parameter (nk, pk) (rbinom () function) where pk depends on the above model.

-## Objective of the programming

-Create a function, having as input arguments an integer n corresponding to the value of n defined above, a case character string which gives the simulation model of the choice of an elector and an integer B which gives the number of replications.
-Inside the function, we will replicate B times the following simulation process:
+Hence, I will create a function, having as input arguments an integer n corresponding to the value of n defined above, a case character string which gives the simulation model of the choice of an elector and an integer B which gives the number of replications.
+Inside the function, I will replicate B times the following simulation process:
 • simulate, as appropriate, the choice of voters in each state.
 The objective is therefore to obtain a vector size 4 (one value per state), containing the number of people who voted for one of the two candidate, let's choose D for example, within each state.
 It will be a question of properly setting the function rbinom ().
 • determine the winner of the election.
-Here, we always choose D as a reference, in other words we see whether or not D won the election.
+Here, I always choose D as a reference, in other words we see whether or not D won the election.
 • calculate the number of voters who are pivotal in each state (care must be taken to consider the case where D is the winner and the “symmetrical” case where R is the winner).